 If you want a wall material with a durable surface and can last a long time, then plaster is the ideal choice.
-The drawback with plaster is that it tends to absorb water easily, increasing the risk of water damage.
-Also, repairing plaster can be difficult and expensive, sometimes even requiring you to remove big sections of the material when carrying out repairs.
+The drawback of it is that it tends to absorb water easily, increasing the risk of water damage.
+Also, repairing it can be difficult and expensive, sometimes even requiring you to remove big sections of the material when carrying out repairs.

 As already mentioned, drywall is more cost-effective to use than plaster.
-Another big advantage drywall has over plaster is that it provides better sound and temperature insulation.
-One major issue with drywall is that it cracks more easily than plaster.
-Without using top-grade construction materials, installing drywall can be complicated and messy.
-And when not installed correctly, the joints between the sheets of the drywall tend to show, thus ruining the surface’s smooth and seamless appearance.
+Another big advantage it has is that it provides better sound and temperature insulation.
+One major issue with it is that it cracks more easily.
+Without using top-grade construction materials, installing it can be complicated and messy.
+And when not installed correctly, the joints between the sheets tend to show, thus ruining the surface’s smooth and seamless appearance.

 Okay, then.
 But how is plaster wall made?

-Plaster wall is durable, not because of the material it’s made of, but because of the way it’s constructed.
-Plaster is made of flexible material you can mesh together, allowing you to create a multi-layered coat plaster system (sometimes called the three coat stucco process system).
+It is durable, not because of the material it’s made of, but because of the way it’s constructed.
+It is made of flexible material you can mesh together, allowing you to create a multi-layered coat system (sometimes called the three coat stucco process system).

 So, how do they pull this off?

-It begins with the lath, which are thin wood slats that are attached to the framing of your plaster wall.
-Three coats of plaster are then applied to the lath in an interlocking manner, resulting in a structural system that holds the plaster wall together.
-Also, by layering three coats together, you’re getting a wall system with good insulation for temperate and sound.
+It begins with the lath, which are thin wood slats that are attached to the framing of your wall.
+Three coats are then applied to the lath in an interlocking manner, resulting in a structural system that holds the wall together.
+Also, by layering three coats together, you’re getting a system with good insulation for temperate and sound.

 Why Plaster Walls Get Hairline Cracks

 While durable, even plaster wall can incur damage through wear and tear and poor maintenance.
-Before we delve into how to repair hairline cracks in plaster walls, let’s go over why cracks happen in plaster walls in the first place.
+Before we delve into how to repair hairline cracks in plaster walls, let’s go over why they happen in the first place.

 To be sure we’re on the same page, let’s define what a “hairline crack” is.
-To put it simply, a hairline crack is a line that appears along the surface of a wall (not just plaster walls), indicating a split that appears as if the wall is breaking apart.
+To put it simply, it is a line that appears along the surface of a wall (not just plaster), indicating a split that appears as if it is breaking apart.
 Small hairline cracks are not usually a cause for concern, but they must be addressed as soon as possible before they get worse.

 Sadly, some contractors won’t follow building codes just because they can get away with it, while some are simply not competent or diligent enough to do the job properly.